Gagan-KM/Auto-Insurance-Fraud-Detection/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 The Full project is in ZIP file and if you experience any error while loading the project or file, i have uploaded alternate files in this repository you can use that in your project.
-Feel free to contact me for any enquiry about the project by dropping an dm on linkedin.
+Feel free to contact me for any enquiry about the project by dropping a dm on linkedin.